A Toast To Art:

 What Is The Schedule For Painting Classes At My Art Studio?

 I offer two levels of painting classes on oil painting using a palette knife.
-Classes cost $175, while supplies can be purchased for $100.
+Individual classes are $30, while supplies can be purchased for $100.
 Classes are held at The Warehouse, 312 State Street in West Columbia.

 Palette Knife Painting